cfilipov/CRFPagingController/README.md

     self.pagingController.buffer = 5;

-IMPORTANT: Because UITableViews cache results from `-respondsToSelector:` you MUST set the tableViewDataSource and tableViewDelegate properties of this class BEFORE you set the dataSource and delegate properties of the UITableView.
+IMPORTANT: You MUST set the tableViewDataSource and tableViewDelegate properties of this class BEFORE you set the dataSource and delegate properties of the UITableView.

 License
 -------